JacqueB

 STEP 1: Find public domain image.

-Remove background.
+STEP 2: Remove background.
 Use 'watercolor' action.
 An action are steps that speed up the image alteration.
 This action has 55 steps.
 (PS)

 STEP 3: Place line around image through watercolor action steps and blur.
 (Photoshop)